December 31, 2017 - January 15, 2018

 Join us as we explore issues of diversity in families, communities and cultures in a warm, welcoming country.
 This course is not limited to Teacher Education majors!
 We live and work in a multicultural country, and learning about diversity in our society is extremely important for many, if not all professions.
 This unique course will be centered in Costa Rica’s capital of San Jose, and the program also includes travel for 3 days to the beautiful Pacific coastal town of Quepos!

-Develop your Spanish language skills in a Spanish-speaking environment.
-We will also study the rich culture and society of contemporary Costa Rica as we explore the capital city of San Jose in the Central Valley, as well as the costal town of Quepos.
+Develop your Spanish language skills in a Spanish-speaking environment!
+We will also study the rich culture and society of contemporary Costa Rica as we explore the capital city of San José in the Central Valley, as well as the coastal town of Quepos.
+Prerequisites: WLS303 and 304 or consent of instructor.